TuringLang/JuliaBUGS.jl/README.md

 ![seeds](https://user-images.githubusercontent.com/5433119/197317818-580f66c4-3f49-4204-8e8c-e149906d73df.svg)

 ## More Examples
-We have transcribed all the examples from the first volume of the BUGS Examples, they can be find [here](https://www.multibugs.org/examples/latest/VolumeI.html).
+We have transcribed all the examples from the first volume of the BUGS Examples.
+The origianl examples can be found [here](https://www.multibugs.org/examples/latest/VolumeI.html), and the transcribed examples can be find [here](https://github.com/TuringLang/SymbolicPPL.jl/tree/master/src/BUGSExamples/Volume_I).
 All the programs and data are included, and they can be compiled in a similar way as we have demonstrated before.